francerz/php-exfpdf/README.md

 ### Output result as PSR-7 ResponseInterface

-The EFPDF allows to output resultant PDF to PSR-7 compliant ResponseInterface object.
+The ExFPDF allows to output resultant PDF to PSR-7 compliant ResponseInterface object.
 Relies on PSR-17 Http Factories to create the instances.

 ```php